 GPS

 Although car rental agencies in France will give you the option to rent a GPS, we recommend bringing your own from home so you feel more comfortable using it.
-Alternatively, you can use Google Maps or Waze on your cellphone: it's always better to bring your own devices with you, as you'll know how they work, and your experience driving in France will be easier (or at least less stressful!).

 Another reason to bring your own GPS is because car rental companies often charge an additional fee for this service.
 And oftentimes, the quality isn't great.
-So save yourself money and stress by bringing your own GPS!
-You can download the map of France onto it before your trip.

-Is my Driver’s license Valid in France?
+Is my driver’s license valid in France?

 As long as you are a tourist and have a valid driver’s license written in the Roman alphabet from your country, you don’t need to carry an international driving permit to drive in France.
 The minimum age to drive in France is 18 years old.
 However, rental agencies may not hire a car out to people under 21 to 25, or with less than a year's driving experience, depending on the agency.

-Speed Limits & Road Rules for Driving in France
+Speed limits & road rules for driving in France

 • Cities: 50 km/hour (31 miles/hr).
 This limit applies as soon as you pass the white and red sign with the city name.
 There won’t necessarily be a “50” sign.

-• Country Roads: 80 km/h (50 mph) unless the road has a divider (then it’s 90 km/h).
+• Country Roads: 80 km/h (50 mph) unless the road has a divider (a dual-carriageway) - then it’s 90 km/h.

 • Highways (Autoroutes): 130 km/h (80 mph) in normal conditions, 110 km/h (68 mph) in rain.